cesar-douady/open-lmake/doc/src/rules.md

 Similarly, when deps are allowed in dynamic values, the `deps` variable is also defined as the `dict` of the deps.
 Also, if `dep` was used to redirect stdin, the `dep` variable contains said file name.

-When a type is mentioned as `f-str`, it means that although written as plain `str`, they are dynamically interpreted as Python f-strings, as for dynamic values.
+When a type is mentioned as `f-str`, it means that although written as plain `str`, they are dynamically interpreted as python f-strings, as for dynamic values.
 This is actually a form of dynamic value.

 # Dynamic attribute execution